 8. Arboretum Kalmthout

-In the arboretum garden in Kalmthout, you will find the most beautiful cherry trees from Japan.
+In the arboretum garden in Kalmthout, you will find the most beautiful cherry blossoms from Japan.
 They are in bloom from the end of March until the end of April (depending on the weather).
 The garden is 150 years old and has a rare selection of different trees and plants.
 The arboretum is open every day from 10:00 - 17:00, in 2021, during the pandemic, you need to make a reservation online before entering the park.

 9. Combine the church and the blossom walk of Borgloon

 Borgloon in Haspengouw is a real blossom paradise!
 Every year you can enjoy different guided blossom walks between the orchards and find new walking and cycling paths that are hidden between the trees.
-If you are looking for a challenge, you should participate in the Nature Urban Trail or the Blossom run, which are 2 races that are organized by the inhabitants of Borgloon.
+If you are looking for a challenge, you should participate in the Nature Urban Trail or the Blossom Run, which are 2 races that are organized by the inhabitants of Borgloon.

 If you plan a visit to Borgloon, you shouldn’t miss out on the beautiful sight of the “Reading between the lines” church, which is magnificent at sunset.
 Address: Grootloonstraat 2, 3840 Borgloon